RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/File-formats.md

 #### Upload Target File Versions
 Adding a new version for a target file in native or BCM format can be executed with the [Add Target File Version](../api/Public-API.v1-fv.html#/operations/AddTargetFileVersion) endpoint.

+> [!NOTE]
->Note: For adding a target file version using an extension task, the configuration of the task type must declare the `scope`'s value as "file".
+> For adding a target file version using an extension task, the configuration of the task type must declare the `scope`'s value as "file".

 #### Download Target File Versions